Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: Main results

 \section{Main results}

-By deliberately designing the input file and output function assignments, we propose the cascaded coded distributed computing scheme as follows.
-The proof could be found in Section~\ref{sec-proof}. \begin{theorem}[Achievable Scheme] In the cascaded coded distributed computing framework with $s>1$ and $s|K$, the following communication load is achievable,
+By deliberately designing the input file and output function assignments, we propose the cascaded CDC scheme as follows.
+The proof could be found in Section~\ref{sec-proof}. \begin{theorem}[Achievable Scheme] In the cascaded CDC framework with $s>1$ and $K/s\in\mathbb{N}$, the following communication load is achievable,